 The rest of the document is organized as follows:

-Clause 5 Vulnerability issues, explains how many of the vulnerabilities common to programming languages occur.
-The issues discussed are not vulnerabilities but are language characteristics that can lead to mistakes and to vulnerabilities that can be exploited.
+Clause 5, explains how many of the vulnerabilities common to programming languages occur.
+The issues discussed are not vulnerabilities but are language characteristics that can lead to mistakes and vulnerabilities that can be exploited.
 Table 1 provides a summary list of the top 20 approaches to avoid the most common vulnerabilities with references to the applicable more detailed descriptions provided in Clauses 6 and 7.
-For many that cannot invest the resources to research all of the vulnerabilities documented in Clauses 6 and 7, implementing the documented mechanisms in Table 1 already provide significant benefit to their projects.
+For many that cannot invest the resources to research all of the vulnerabilities documented in Clauses 6 and 7, implementing the documented mechanisms in Table 1 already provides significant benefit to their projects.

-Clause 6 Programming language vulnerabilities, provides language-independent descriptions of vulnerabilities in programming languages that can lead to application vulnerabilities.
+Clause 6, provides language-independent descriptions of vulnerabilities in programming languages that can lead to application vulnerabilities.
 Each description provides a summary of the vulnerability, characteristics of languages where the vulnerability can be found, typical mechanisms of failure, techniques that programmers can use to avoid the vulnerability, and ways that language designers can modify language specifications in the future to help programmers mitigate the vulnerability.
 In using Clause 6, it is important to be aware of how a listed vulnerability is presented by the programming language, the tool environment, and the operating system that is being used.

 This document will rarely be used in isolation as every program is written in one or more programming languages.
 Therefore this document is supported by a set of standards or technical reports, i.e. ISO/IEC TR 24772-2 (for Ada), ISO/IEC TR 24772-3 [ (for C), etc. that can provide additional specific documentation on the application of this document to the specific language in question.

 Clause 7 provides descriptions of selected vulnerabilities, generally unrelated to programming language features, which have been found and exploited in a number of applications.
 These vulnerabilities result from design decisions made by coders in the absence of suitable language library routines or other mechanisms but have known mitigation techniques.
-These vulnerabilities have well known mitigation techniques, and which result from design decisions made by coders in the absence of suitable language library routines or other mechanisms.
-For these vulnerabilities, each description provides
+For these vulnerabilities, each description provides:

 — a summary of the vulnerability,